 Driving in California can be risky.
 You have an array of drivers on the road, from experienced local drivers to new drivers and tourists trying to navigate the highways and streets.
 Whenever you’re in a vehicle, there’s a slight chance of being involved in a traffic accident.
-Whether you’re involved in a fender bender or a severe accident, you should know how fault is determined in California car accidents.
+Whether you’re involved in a fender bender or a severe accident, you need to remember a few vital things first and foremost, but you should also know how fault is determined in a car accident in California.

 California’s auto accident laws are slightly different than other state laws.
 California bases its auto insurance claims on who’s responsible for the accident—however, there are two ways to determine who’s at fault.
-In this article, we will explain who decides who’s at fault, how to determine who’s responsible, and what happens when both drivers are to blame.
+In this article, we will explain who decides who’s at fault, insurance company’s fault determination rules, how to determine who’s responsible, and what happens when both drivers are to blame.

 Who Determines Fault in a Car Accident?